thomaslevesque/blog/content/posts/2009-03-17-wpf-using-inputbindings-with-the-mvvm-pattern/index.md

             if (!string.IsNullOrEmpty(CommandName))
             {
-                // The serviceProvider is actually a ProvideValueServiceProvider, which has a private field &quot;_context&quot; of type ParserContext
+                // The serviceProvider is actually a ProvideValueServiceProvider, which has a private field "_context" of type ParserContext
-                ParserContext parserContext = GetPrivateFieldValue&lt;ParserContext&gt;(serviceProvider, &quot;_context&quot;);
+                ParserContext parserContext = GetPrivateFieldValue<ParserContext>(serviceProvider, "_context");
                 if (parserContext != null)
                 {
-                    // A ParserContext has a private field &quot;_rootElement&quot;, which returns the root element of the XAML file
-                    FrameworkElement rootElement = GetPrivateFieldValue&lt;FrameworkElement&gt;(parserContext, &quot;_rootElement&quot;);
+                    // A ParserContext has a private field "_rootElement", which returns the root element of the XAML file FrameworkElement rootElement = GetPrivateFieldValue<FrameworkElement>(parserContext, "_rootElement");
                     if (rootElement != null)
                     {
                         // Now we can retrieve the DataContext